Cascading/cascading-jdbc/README.md

     1 row selected (9,581 seconds)

-The provider can not only be used as a sink, but also as a source, meaning you can investigat the data, that was just written into the derby table directly from the lingual shell:
+The provider can not only be used as a sink, but also as a source, meaning you can investigate the data, that was just written into the derby table directly from the lingual shell:

     > (lingual shell) select * from "working"."title_counts"